 7. Visit Cabrillo National Monument to see where explorer Juan Rodriguez Cabrillo made history in 1542 by becoming the first European to step foot on the west coast of the United States.
 Kids can also become a Junior Ranger.

 9. Unwind with a day of endless play at The New Children’s Museum, where all of the super-fun, interactive exhibits will entertain and educate kids.
+Be sure to check out their newest installations: tikitiko and Whammock.

 11. Go back in time to the 1850s with a visit to Old Town where kids can sit in a stagecoach, eat homemade tortillas, visit an old schoolhouse and learn some hands-on skills of the trades of yesteryear.